mlswg/mls-protocol/draft-ietf-mls-protocol.md

 HPKE encryption is the one included in the indicated ClientInitKey, corresponding to the indicated ciphersuite.

-The `add_unframing_secrets` field contains the handshake secret and sender key secret of the current group _before_ the Add operation.
+The `add_encryption_secrets` field contains the handshake secret and sender key secret of the current group before the Add operation.
 These secrets are used to derive the handshake key and nonce with which the Add message is encrypted.
 If the Add message is not encrypted, then this field MUST be set to the null optional value.